Edward V: Disappearance

+In 1486 Edward IV's daughter Elizabeth, sister of Edward V, married Henry VII, thereby uniting the Houses of York and Lancaster.
+In 1516, Dame Margaret Capel bequeathed a chain that had belonged to Edward V to her son Giles Capel.
+This is one of the few known references to the personal possessions of the Princes in the Tower.

+In 2021, researchers from "The Missing Princes Project" claimed to have found evidence that Edward may have lived out his days in the rural Devon village of Coldridge.
+They linked the 13-year-old prince with a man named John Evans, who arrived in the village around 1484, and was immediately given an official position and the title of Lord of the Manor.
+Researcher John Dike noted Yorkist symbols and stained glass windows depicting Edward V in a Coldridge chapel commissioned by Evans and built around 1511, unusual for the location.

 Bones belonging to two children were discovered in 1674 by workmen rebuilding a stairway in the Tower.
 On the orders of King Charles II, these were subsequently placed in Westminster Abbey, in an urn bearing the names of Edward and Richard.
 The bones were re-examined in 1933, at which time it was discovered the skeletons were incomplete and had been interred with animal bones.
 It has never been proven that the bones belonged to the princes, and it is possible that they were buried before the reconstruction of that part of the Tower of London.
 Permission for a subsequent examination has been refused.

 In 1789, workmen carrying out repairs in St George's Chapel, Windsor Castle, rediscovered and accidentally broke into the vault of Edward IV and Elizabeth Woodville.
 Adjoining this was another vault, which was found to contain the coffins of two children.
 This tomb was inscribed with the names of two of Edward IV's children who had predeceased him: George, Duke of Bedford, and Mary.
 However, the remains of these two children were later found elsewhere in the chapel, leaving the occupants of the children's coffins within the tomb unknown.

-In 1486 Edward IV's daughter Elizabeth, sister of Edward V, married Henry VII, thereby uniting the Houses of York and Lancaster.